SquareBracketAssociates/Booklet-TestingInPharo/Chapters/XTDD/XTDD.md

 In this chapter we will describe eXtreme Test-Driven Development (XTDD).
+XTDD is a unique feature of Pharo and its tools.
 We show that XTDD is Test-Driven Development on steroids.
 What is really exciting is that XTDD takes live programming at its best.
 It shows that in Pharo we can develop smart tools that offer to developers